 As soon as I got to the bus station, I called Angge but didn’t get an answer.
-Since she’s almost always on time and, if she isn’t, I was sure that she’d communicate it with me, I had a feeling that she missed her alarm.
-So, I just waited, thought of alternatives should Angge suddenly decide not to push through with this trip (go to Zambales alone, go to Baguio instead, or go home and save the money for some future trip), and played Candy Crush.
+Since she’s almost always on time and, if she isn’t, I was sure she’d communicate it with me, I felt she missed her alarm.
+So, I just waited, thought of alternatives should Angge suddenly decide not to push through with this trip (go to this Zambales beach resort alone, visit to Baguio instead, or head home and save the money for some future trip), and played Candy Crush.
 Haha!
 Man, that game is addicting!

-After having our instant pancit canton, soda, and shake, we headed to the beach.
-I stopped by somewhere first and when I arrived at one of the huts, I saw Angge lying on the sand.
+We headed to the beach after having our instant pancit canton, soda, and shake.
+I stopped by somewhere first, and when I arrived at one of the huts, I saw Angge lying on the sand.
 Like a boss!

 It was my second time to visit Crystal Beach Resort.
 The first was in November 2011, when the four of us – Angge, Raisa, Tin, and me – first met together.
-Angge and Raisa have been friends since college while I know Raisa from INCITEGov.
-That time, the waves were fit for surfing so Angge and Raisa got to surf.
-Tin and I were supposed to go to Baguio so what we had were sweaters and no swimming stuff.
+Angge and Raisa have been friends since college, and I know Raisa from INCITEGov.
+The waves were fit for surfing then, so Angge and Raisa got to surf.
+Tin and I were supposed to go to Baguio, so we had sweaters and no swimming stuff.
 Talk about not being ready for the beach!

-This time, the water was calm and was fit for swimming.
+The Beach was calm and fit for swimming

 While Angge was taking a dip, I enjoyed sitting on the sand and taking a few pictures.
-It would have been sooo awesome to listen to some reggae music while doing this.
-But, errr, my iPod died so I just opted to listen to the sound of the waves and the wind.
+It would have been awesome to listen to some reggae music while doing this.
+But, well, my iPod died, so I just opted to listen to the sound of the waves and the wind.
 It was lovely.

-I didn’t want to jump into the water, at first, because I was lazy.
+At first, I didn’t want to jump into the water because I was lazy.
 Haha!
 But, when Angge said, “Life’s too short,” I put my camera down and went for a swim.
-But, before that, Angge and I took these shots.

-I didn’t get to take a picture of the beautiful sunset, though, because, errr, I was taking a dip on their lovely beach.
-So, I just enjoyed the water and the feel and sound of the waves while I was watching the sun set through the sky.
+I didn’t get to take a picture of the beautiful sunset, though, because, well, I was taking a dip on their lovely beach.
+So, I just enjoyed the water and the feel and sound of the waves while I was watching the sunset through the sky.
 It was such a magnificent experience.

-After taking a shower at their boho shower area, we had dinner and drank our beers.
-Their viands are in big servings so if you’re not a heavy eater, you might want to consider sharing it with a friend.
+After showering at their boho shower area, we had dinner and drank our beers.
+Their viands are in big servings, so if you’re not a heavy eater, consider sharing it with a friend.